amirarsalan90/TabFairGAN/README.md

 ## 2 - With Fairness

 To produce a fair fake data, other parameters must be specified.
-For example, the required parameters include:
+You should specify the protected attribute, the underproviledged value for protected attribute, Labels, and the desirable value for label.
+Please note that **the protected attribute and the label must be binary**.
+The required parameters include:

 ```
 $ python TabFairGAN.py --help